ShaunaGordon/hugo-lucid-dream/README.md

 * Custom CSS and JS can be used without modifying the theme
 * More social icons
 * Shorte.st website script, and a lot of other minor improvements

+In this version:

+* Theme is now a Hugo/Go module
+* Automatic light and dark mode
+* A number of under-the-hood updates, including modernizing the CSS and updating JS
+* Subtitle support, visible on both the cards and the post view
+* Series support
+* Add Gitlab and arbitrary file links

 This theme can be used for two purposes: